 Read on to find out the truth about video-assisted learning in education.

-The topic of video learning is slowly creeping into the minds of many educators.
+The topic of video-assisted learning is slowly creeping into the minds of many educators.
 When thinking about using educational videos during class time, perhaps your first thought is the chaotic last couple days of term.
 Exhausted teachers press play and nurse their coffee in the corner, finally enjoying a moment of peace, while their students blankly watch the screen or just openly chat with friends.

 However, the modern classroom is flipping that image on its head.
 Video-assisted learning is gaining momentum as the latest education technology (EdTech) trend.
 Moreover, its effectiveness as a learning tool is being backed up by an ever-growing stack of research papers.

 The key is that educational videos offer an engagingly visual learning format, getting the point across quicker than any lecture or textbook can.
 Using video-assisted learning platforms can save teachers time, and setting video production assignments can motivate students who struggle with written tasks.

 Below, we challenge some of the myths surrounding the use of video-assisted learning in school.
 Hopefully, we can inspire you and your students to have a go at using video in class yourselves.

 Myth #1: Using Video in Class Only Leads to Passive Learning